-Research at John Hopkins estimates that over 250,000 deaths every year are the result of surgical errors.
-That makes surgical errors one of the leading medical malpractice issues.
-Because of how common they are, it’s important to understand why they happen.
+Thousands of deaths every year are the result of surgical errors.
+That makes surgical mistakes one of the leading reasons malpractice occurs.
+Here are some reasons these types of mistakes happen:

 - Disregarding Protocol.
 Disregarding protocol may include taking shortcuts in surgery, neglecting to sanitize the operating room and surgical tools properly, or planning insufficiently.
 These errors can lead to infection, wrongfully performed procedures, and malfunctioning medical equipment.

 - Fatigue.
 While many hospitals have mandatory work limitations, surgeons often work incredibly long hours.
-According to the Patient Safety Network, fatigue negatively impacts the following areas: continuity of care, communication with patients, and the overall quality of the care being provided.
+Fatigue negatively impacts the following areas: continuity of care, communication with patients, and the overall quality of the care being provided.

-- Incompetence.
+- Inexperience.
 In some instances, a surgeon may be inexperienced with a certain procedure.
-Inadequate skills and training are incredibly dangerous in the operating room.
-This is often both the fault of the surgeon and hospital administration.
+Inadequate skills and training are extremely dangerous in the operating room.
+This is often both the fault of the surgeon and the hospital administration.

 Common Surgical Errors

 While you may think surgical errors are more likely to happen with complex surgeries, this is not the case.
 Surgical errors can happen with any surgery.
 Here you’ll find a list of some of the most common surgical errors.

 - A patient undergoes a surgical procedure meant for someone else.
 As discussed above, improper communication can have serious consequences.
 One of those consequences can occur if a patient receives the wrong procedure.
 This can happen if medical charts are mixed up or the preoperative verification is skipped.
 This is especially dangerous when organ transplants are involved.